There is a technique for demonstrating product on-camera. In the TV/film industry, it’s called “playing your action towards the lens”.

 Stop contributing to your viewer’s stress levels!
 You could be priming them to unconsciously associate you and your brand with irritation and annoyance.

 Unnecessary on-camera movement can upstage you and reduce the impact of your message.
 What’s the golden rule of comedy?
 Never move on the punchline.
 What’s the golden rule for your close up?
 Never move on a key emotional point.
-The same applies during the important moments in your video presentation when you want your audience to pay close attention to you.
+The same applies to the important moments in your video presentation when you want your audience to pay close attention to you.

 - Move your hands with a clear purpose.
 Each deliberate action should drive the scene forward